GUIDE DOGS SHOP@The Guide Dogs for the Blind Association (Trading Company) Ltd.

 Orders and Donations

-We collect your contact information (like email address), demographic information (like age, profession), and financial information (like account or credit card numbers).
-Contact information and financial information from the order and donation forms are used to fulfil orders.
+We collect your contact information (email address, telephone number etc) and financial information (account or credit card numbers) this information is used to fulfil orders.
 Your contact information is also used to get in touch with you when necessary, for example to be able to fulfil an order.
 Financial information that is collected is kept secure using encryption.

 Cookies and IP addresses

 We measure visits to our websites in order improve their usability.
 The data we measure may contain personal information (an IP address and/or cookies).
 We do not link your IP addresses to individuals.
 Your IP addresses are used for internal research and promotion purposes and are not provided to third parties.
 Cookies issued by us only contain a unique number and therefore contain no personal data.
 We do not link cookies to individuals other than to recognize repeat visits.

 (IP address definition - An IP address is a series of numbers that identify computers on the internet.
 IP addresses can theoretically be linked to an individual.
 Such linking requires additional information (particularly from the internet provider who issued the IP address or from the visitor themselves).
 For that reason IP addresses are considered personal data. )

 (Cookie definition - A cookie is a small file that is stored on the computer of a visitor when they visit a website.
 If they visit the website again, the cookie shows that it is a repeat visit.
 Because the visitor is recognized though the cookie, cookies are considered personal data.
 In addition, cookies may contain personal data themselves.)